What are your favorite brands? Apple? Disney? Trader Joe’s? What do they all have in common?

 Quality blog content can elevate your business’ placement in search engines, while showing potential leads that you’re savvy and knowledgeable within your niche.
 As with establishing a social media presence, consistent and frequent posting is key if your company commits to blogging.

+Ok.
+So now you know a few basic steps to get started in your company branding.
 Now, let’s look at some aspects that you should avoid.

 Company Branding Don'ts